 GENERAL INFORMATION ON SYRIA

 health tips & vaccination: drink only bottled water and avoid ice.
-Vaccine against meningitis, hepatitis A and B and malaria prophylaxis are recommended.
+The vaccine against meningitis, hepatitis A and B, and malaria prophylaxis are recommended.

 local currency: Syrian Pound